teamyomo/yomo/Build.md

 # DGPS

+Getting a hyper accurate position sensor is really the key to this project actually working at all.
+After a lot of searching I found an  inexpensive RTK GPS setup with good instructional videos and great documentation (really good).
+It's modules only, so there's manual setups and configurations and it needs a separate LoRa transciever to sync the sat offset data.
+But the chips do all the real work and the project gets 1cm accuracy.

+The whole RTK setup cost ~$250.
+Next cheapest "hobby grade" is $600; after that it goes up steeply.  $1500 for the first shrink wrap solution then sky is the limit for survey stuff (2k-5k).

 After you've got the basics of the wheels working, add the high precision DGPS.

 * 2x GPS Receivers